prometheus/prometheus/docs/querying/basics.md

 * `=~`: Select labels that regex-match the provided string.
 * `!~`: Select labels that do not regex-match the provided string.

+Regex matches are fully anchored.
+A match of `env=~"foo"` is treated as `env=~"^foo$"`.

 For example, this selects all `http_requests_total` time series for `staging`, `testing`, and `development` environments and HTTP methods other than `GET`.

     http_requests_total{environment=~"staging|testing|development",method!="GET"}

 Label matchers that match empty label values also select all time series that do not have the specific label set at all.
-Regex-matches are fully anchored.
 It is possible to have multiple matchers for the same label name.

 Vector selectors must either specify a name or at least one label matcher that does not match the empty string.
 The following expression is illegal: